Danish forces are contributing to a more safe and secure environment in Afghanistan

-From the beginning of 2015, Afghan national security forces took full responsibility for the security in Afghanistan.
-This shift of responsibility marked the beginning of a more equal cooperation between Afghanistan and the international community.
+From the beginning of 2015, the Afghan National Defense and Security Forces (ANDSF) took full responsibility for the security in Afghanistan.
+This shift marked the beginning of an enhanced cooperation between Afghanistan and the international community.
 However, the country is still facing major challenges.
 The former ISAF mission (International Security Assistance Force) is therefore, on invitation by the Afghan government, replaced by the NATO-led Resolute Support Mission (RSM).
-RSM consists of more than 16.000 soldiers aiming to strengthen Afghanistan's ability to take care of themselves.
-RSM is not a combat mission, but focuses on training, counseling and support for national institutions, including a focus on Afghan national security forces.
-RSM is in Afghanistan on a mandate from the UN Security Council.
+RSM consists of more than 17.000 soldiers aiming to strengthen Afghanistan's ability to maintain their own national security.
+RSM is a non-combat mission focusing on training, counseling and support for national institutions, including a focus on the Afghan National Defence and Security Forces.
+RSM is operating in Afghanistan on a mandate from the UN Security Council.
 39 countries participate in the mission.

 The Danish effort

 Denmark's military contribution in Afghanistan operates within the framework of a parliamentary resolution B25 of 18 December 2014 on a Danish military contribution to RSM.
 The goal of Denmark's military efforts is to contribute with required training, counseling and support capacities in the mission.
 During 2014, the Danish force contribution was adjusted, which has created the prerequisites for meeting the new objectives under the RSM.
 The training and counseling efforts are gathered in Kabul and the Danish military contribution consists of approximately 145 people.

 The Danish Forces contributions:

 - The training and advisory contribution is distributed in advisory functions at the Afghan officers school, the Afghan officers and the Afghan special forces including instructors for an Afghan C130 air-transport capacity.